 It’s not, however, without its drawbacks and confusing rules…

 There isn’t anything wrong with reporting a loss on your Schedule C business.

-At least not when it comes to your tax return.
+At least not when it comes to your Federal tax return.

 It happens very often, and realistically, it’s part of doing business.